pvs3/Linux-Getting-Started/README.md

     - '/lib'    = Libraries
     - '/lib64'  = 64 - bit libraries
     - '/media'  = external plugable media (mainly storage) eg USB drives
     - '/mnt'     = mount = for manualy mounting drives.
-Today not used very much (? except Dockert ?)
+Today not used very much (? except Docker ?)
-    - '/opt'    = for installation of add- software.
+    - '/opt'    = for installation of add-on software.
-                    **remark: ** there is a subtile difference between /opt and /usr/local
+                    <strong>remark: <\strong> there is a subtile difference between /opt and /usr/local
     - '/proc'   = virtual dir - created every launch- with info about your computer: CPU, kernel, etc
     - '/run'    = (new dir) where system processes write temp data -> DO NOT TOUCH !!
     - '/sbin'   = dir for 'superuser' programs (eg fdisk)